pantoska-tieto/antoskape-project/documentation/MCUmgr_subsystem.md

 <br/>

 PROS:
-- full access to Host network and all resources through docker `--network` option.
+- Full access to Host network and all resources through docker `--network` option.
-- wider maintenance options to control docker container, which is running out of GitHub network instance.
+- Wider maintenance options to control docker container, which is running out of GitHub runner control layer.
-- docker container can be triggered with flag `sleep infinity` and thus available for all GitHub workflow files/jobs - persistent docker container lifecycle.
+- Docker container can be triggered with flag `sleep infinity` and thus available for all GitHub workflow files/jobs - persistent docker container lifecycle.

 CONS:
-- all operations in workflow steps require explicit access to docker container with docker-commands.
+- All operations in workflow steps require explicit access to docker container with docker-commands.
-- more developer errors prone and more complex debugging for workflow steps code.
+- More developer errors prone and more complex debugging for workflow steps code.
-- docker lifecycle is not controlled automatically by GitHub network and must be manually managed in the code (stop & remove container).
+- Docker lifecycle is not controlled automatically by GitHub network and must be manually managed in the code (stop & remove container).

 <br/>